 After the notice is lodged, the project will be reviewed and may be selected for an Occupation Certificate (OC) Audit.
 The OC Audit will be carried out by inspectors from the Department of Customer Service.

-The audit involves a review of designs and documents (including contracts) for building work as well as a physical inspection.
+The OC audit involves a review of designs and documents (including contracts) for building work as well as a physical onsite inspection(s).
 The focus during inspections is on the key building elements of structure, waterproofing, fire rating systems, building services and external enclosures.

 What is a serious defect?
 A serious defect includes any defect that is likely to cause the inability to inhabit or use the building or part of the building for its intended purposes, or any building element that does not comply with the requirements of the Building Code of Australia, relevant Australian Standard or relevant approved plans, or any use of products in contravention of the Building Products (Safety) Act 2017 (NSW).